Shaaali/identity-apps/docs/guides/users/manage-collaborators.md

 1. On the Asgardeo console, click **Manage > Users**.
 2. Click **Manage > Users** on the Asgardeo console.
 3. Click  **New User** and select **Collaborator** from the list.
-4. Provide the Email address of the collaborator.
+4. Provide the email address of the collaborator.

     ::: warning
     This email address will be used as the username in Asgardeo.
 Note that a username is always unique to the organization, and you can't change the username once it is created.